michelcrypt4d4mus/log-thyself/README.md

 For those of us who know how to interact with an SQL database having the data available in this form makes analysis much, much easier.
 Also I suspect if you hire a security professional to audit your system because you fear you've been hacked, the people you hire will love you if you can give them this data.

+I also suspect this could be pretty useful to people developing applications for MacOS.

 # Installation

 1. Checkout or download the code.
 For the less git enabled among us, click the green "Code" button above, click "download zip" or similar, and unzip it. (_Advice you don't have to take: put the resulting folder somewhere sensible._)